 - Trains the mind to revert from negative thoughts before an emotional reaction can follow

 - Helps you to become more authentic and to live in your true nature of love and light

 - Increases your ability to be more accepting to what is arising in your life and less attached to outcomes

 - Creates a greater connection to source

 - Alleviates stress

 - Increases the insight into gratitude

 Karen begins very gently to lead the students into the basics of meditation.
 Students learn through techniques, guided meditations and practice within the class as well as at home.
-The benefits of learning in a class is that one learns from the other studentsand is motivated by the class environment to do the ‘work’ that is involved.
-By the end of the four/six week course, the student will have a foundation to use meditation in their daily life.
+The benefit of learning in a class is that one learns from the other students and is motivated by the class environment to do the ‘work’ that is involved.
+By the end of the four/six-week course, the student will have a foundation to use meditation in their daily life.

 Meditation coaching is for the person who prefers to learn on their own or the scheduled class times are not convenient.
 During these sessions, the basic principles of meditation are taught.
 Karen will review with the student any arising obstacles.
 The lesson plans are similar to the class concept however, more attention is spent on the student’s personal needs.
 It is best to take 4 – 6 classes to build a foundation for regular meditation practice.

 Coaching is also beneficial for someone who has completed the class but would like some personal attention to help them further develop their practice.